pipech/erpnext-docker-debian/docs/setup/development_setup.md

+---
+layout: page
-## Development Setup
+title: Development Setup
+permalink: /development_setup/
+---

 This setup will share apps and sites folder to host machine so you could explore the code.

 ### Usage

 * Clone repository